waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # 7. Procedural Reminders & Self-Correction
 - **(CHECKLIST):** Before starting a new major action (like training or entering a dungeon), check the status of all party members first.
 (Corrective action for the PARCH 'Sleep' incident).
 - **(NAVIGATION):** For simple, small, fully-explored rooms (like a Pokémon Center), navigate manually.
 Do not use the pathfinder agent for trivial movements, as it can lead to targeting errors.
 (Corrective action for the Nurse interaction failure).

+# 8. Core Battle Mechanics (Refined)
+- **Sleep Status:** A sleeping Pokémon CANNOT perform any actions, including the second turn of a move like DIG if they are put to sleep while underground.
+The sleep counter only decreases if 'FIGHT' is selected.
+- **Semi-Invulnerable Moves (Dig/Fly):** Pokémon are invulnerable to most attacks during the first turn.
+Moves like Hypnosis will still fail against a Pokémon that is already asleep, regardless of their invulnerability state.